colinbouvry/GPGPU_Flocking/README.md

 <img align="left" src = "http://www.red3d.com/cwr/boids/images/cohesion.gif">
 <img align="left" src = "http://www.red3d.com/cwr/boids/images/alignment.gif">

 Simple in concept, but not so efficient in practice.
-Performing this behavior comes in at O(n^2)
+Performing this behavior comes in at **O(n^2)**.
+As you can imagine, things slow up very quickly for every new boid that enters the system.

 What set off to be an AI study gradually turned into a graphics study buy the end of it